How to Send Emails to Restrict Content Pro Members in WordPress

 Settings: You get to modify the email’s subject under this option.
 You will also be able to connect the email with the users to whom you want to send the email.

 Body: With this option, you get to change the look of the email template.
-You can modify the background color, content background color, and text color.
+You can modify the background, content, and text colors.
 You can also add custom CSS to the email template.

-Header: The header allows you to set an image that appears on top of your email.
+Header: The header allows you to set an image that appears at the top of your email.
 But if you want, you also have the option to remove the header.

 Content: This option is self-explanatory.
 It’s worth noting that it’s the Content option.
 You can also change the style (i.e., font family and size) and block settings (i.e., content padding).

-Footer: In the footer, you can show your mailing address and copyright message and add an unsubscription link.
+Footer: In the footer, you can show your mailing address and copyright message, and add an unsubscribe link.
 You also have the option to remove the MailOptin logo or remove the footer altogether.

-Send Test Email: As the name suggests, using this option, you can send a test email to anyone, including yourself.
+Send Test Email: As the name suggests, you can send a test email to anyone, including yourself, using this option.

 Open the content panel to craft and style the email message or body to your heart’s content.